 Tired of looking tired?
 Replacing lost volume in the Tear Troughs can reduce the appearance of black bags under the eyes, making you look younger and more rested.

 For many patients, both young and old, filler treatments to the under eye area are a safe and effective alternative to surgery to minimize the tired look that dark circles under the eyes can cause.
 Many patients are unhappy with the shadows and depressions that occur under the eye, this can be due to genetics, but is also a common sign of aging.
-Lost volume Dominique Well has performed thousands of tear trough treatments over the last 10 years and as is one of the few true experts in the Seattle area.
+At Well Medical Art we have performed thousands of tear trough treatments over the last 15 years.

 * Individual Results and Patient Experience May Vary